CSE168sp20/CSE-168-OptiX-Tutorial/README.md

 Awesome!
 Now you have a working GPU ray tracer.
 You can make it more powerful by adding more features from OptiX but it's not required.

 ## Advanced Features
 We are only covering the basic features of OptiX in this tutorials.
-To get the full picture of OptiX's capabilities, read the [programming guide](https://raytracing-docs.nvidia.com/optix_6_0/guide_6_0/index.html#guide#).
+To get the full picture of OptiX's capabilities, read the [programming guide](https://raytracing-docs.nvidia.com/optix6/guide_6_5/index.html#guide#).
 Here are some advanced features that you might be interested in:
-* [Built-in support for triangles](https://raytracing-docs.nvidia.com/optix_6_0/guide_6_0/index.html#host#triangles): OptiX has built-in support for triangles, which allows faster triangle intersection tests.
+* [Built-in support for triangles](https://raytracing-docs.nvidia.com/optix6/guide_6_5/index.html#host#triangles): OptiX has built-in support for triangles, which allows faster triangle intersection tests.
 It doesn't require an intersection program or a bounding program so it's indeed easier than what we do in the assignment.
 If you happen to have a RTX card, you should definitely try this feature out because it utilizes the RT cores inside your RTX card and makes it even faster.
-* [Progressive launches](https://raytracing-docs.nvidia.com/optix_6_0/guide_6_0/index.html#host#progressive-launches): When we do path tracing, it is pretty common that we need to use a lot of samples to generate a noise-free image and it often takes a long time.
-To better visualize the process, we can use progressive launches.
-It progressively adds new samples to the result buffer so that you can watch an image go from noisy to smooth.
-* Interoperability with [OpenGL](https://raytracing-docs.nvidia.com/optix_6_0/guide_6_0/index.html#opengl#interoperability-with-opengl) and [CUDA](https://raytracing-docs.nvidia.com/optix_6_0/guide_6_0/index.html#cuda#interoperability-with-cuda): Since OptiX, OpenGL and CUDA store data on the GPU, they can share the data within the GPU without transferring it first to the CPU, which greatly increases the performance if you are planning to use them together.
+* Interoperability with [OpenGL](https://raytracing-docs.nvidia.com/optix6/guide_6_5/index.html#opengl#interoperability-with-opengl) and [CUDA](https://raytracing-docs.nvidia.com/optix6/guide_6_5/index.html#cuda#interoperability-with-cuda): Since OptiX, OpenGL and CUDA store data on the GPU, they can share the data within the GPU without transferring it first to the CPU, which greatly increases the performance if you are planning to use them together.